LeonTrii/Playground/Calculators/README.md

 # Calculator Projects

-## Having a machine perform different operations in so little time is quite cool.
+## Math and science are my favorite subjests.
+Using math and computers to calculate things quickly is quite helpful.

 Banking: A small program that can deposit and withdraw money.
 Has a few other features.